SUDAN

 Make strategic connections between Sudan and the Palestine solidarity movement

-understand and be able to articulate how genocide emerges not as a breakdown of the system, but as one of its functions.
+Understand and be able to articulate how genocide emerges not as a breakdown of the system, but as one of its functions.

 Reframe how we talk about Sudan in order to shed light on the power structures behind the genocide and empower ourselves others to act